Cannabis Concentrates 101: Explore Shatter, Budder and More

 What is Cannabis Wax?

 Wax is another form of BHO (or PHO) that is very similar to shatter.
-The difference between wax and shatter is in appearance.
-Both concentrates are highly potent, often featuring up to 70 percent THC.
+The difference between wax and shatter is primarily in appearance, though wax may be heated and handled differently than shatter to give it its dense consistency.
+Both concentrates are highly potent, often featuring up to or over 70 percent THC.
 Yet, wax has been agitated during the cooling phase.
 Instead of cooling into a clear crystal sheet, the fatty crystals in wax are highly disorganized and chaotic.
 This gives wax an opaque appearance and an almost granular texture.
 The ideal wax should be golden in color.
+Wax may also feature a greater terpene content than shatter.

 Best Cannabis Wax